meteorhacks/meteorhacks.github.io/_posts/2013-07-19-introducing-smart-collections.md

 summery: "Smart Collections is a complete re-write of the MongoDB Collection API for Meteor.
 It is a drop in replacement for existing Collection API with much better speed, efficiency and scalability"
 ---

+> Smart Collection is now retired & Meteor's Collection implementation has fixes for most of the performance bottlenecks.
+It is also using the MongoDB oplog just like Smart Collections.

 > **TL;DR:**
 >
 > Smart Collections is a complete re-write of the MongoDB Collection API for Meteor.
 It is designed with following 3 areas in mind